jorgejesus/GeoserverLogDaemon/README.md

 #Notes

--I use a file, /etc/.netrc that keeps the login and password to the database, you need to create a file for your credencials.
+I use a file, /etc/.netrc that keeps the login and password to the database, you need to create a file for your credencials.

--Paths to location of log file, pid etc is located at the end of the script -The stript needs some improvment on the try/except
+Paths to location of log file, pid etc is located at the end of the script

+The stript needs some improvment on the try/except